com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ```

 You can run `mill --repl` to open a build REPL; this is a Scala console with your `build.sc` loaded, which lets you run
 tasks interactively.
-The task-running syntax is slightly different from the command-line, but more in-line with how you
+The task-running syntax is slightly different from the command-line, but more in line with how you
 would depend on tasks from within your build file.

 You can use this REPL to interactively explore your build to see what is available.